anushkavarma/SQL/README.md

 # SQL

-# COVID Deaths and Vaccinations
+# COVID Deaths and Vaccinations Project

 For this portfolio project, I used SSMS and TSQL syntax.